 Bishop Emmanuel Modi writes from the more challenging situation of the Diocese of Kajo-Keji: “Three quarters of the population are in the refugee camps and others are internally displaced.
 We are going to make new strategies among the refugees.
 I am going to establish the churches and find out those Christians who were trained in Rooted in Jesus so that they will start their groups.
 The believers need Rooted in Jesus at this time of distress and spiritual need.
 Rooted in Jesus is the only tool and way forward to nourish the Christians and make the newly born Christians grow.”

 Both of them ask for our prayers as they pour their energies into the task that the Lord has given them.

 This year so far we have invitations to send teams to seven dioceses, and requests to support the work as it expands in many more.
-We have put together a new prayer diary, and if you would like to pray regularly for Rooted in Jesus you can download that here.
 If you would like to support Rooted in Jesus financially you can do so here, and if you would be interested in joining a team please do let us know!